 Business credit cards can offer a comfortable cushion when your business is running low on immediate cash, not to mention statements provided by the bank will guarantee that you are able to track all expenses made through any cards you take out.

-Keeping track of your business’s cash flow through efficient cash flow management will inevitably help you avoid simple cash mishaps which could cost you your entire business.
+Keeping track of your business’s cash flow through efficient cash flow management will inevitably help you avoid simple cash mishaps that could cost you your entire business.